cyberphor/knowledge-base/devops/README.md

 # DevOps
-DevOps is an organizational strategy for rapidly providing high-quality software.
 Organizational strategies describe how people, process, and technology will be used to meet stakeholder requirements.
+DevOps is an organizational strategy for rapidly producing high-quality software.

 ## Principles
 An organization can implement DevOps by adopting the principles described below.